-Historically it has been used as a topical ointment to heal wounds and various skin conditions, plus osteoarthritis, skin burns, abrasions, eczema and psoriasis.
+Historically it has been used as a topical ointment to heal wounds and various skin conditions, skin burns, abrasions, eczema, psoriasis and even osteoarthritis.

-Fabulous for your immune system, plus a soothing quality for skin healing.
-It provides added protection from UV and Gamma radiation and has an anti-inflammatory effect will assist in slowing any inflammatory reactions in your body, which of course lead to many diseases including acne and eczema.
+Research indicates great support for your immune system, plus a soothing quality for skin healing.
+It provides added protection from UV and Gamma radiation and has an anti-inflammatory effect to assist in slowing any inflammatory reactions in your body, which of course lead to many diseases including acne and eczema.

-Aloe vera is also rich in vitamin B, C, and E, all of which keep your immune system vibrant.
+Aloe vera is also rich in antioxidants vitamin A, B, C, and E, all of which keep your immune system vibrant.
 It also contains all important minerals including:

-Aloe Vera hydrates, moisturises and rejuvenates the skin, increasing skin elasticity and making it more flexible through collagen and elastin repair.
+Essentially, Aloe Vera hydrates, moisturises and rejuvenates the skin, making it more flexible through collagen and elastin repair.

 It has often been reported that burns can be healed remarkably quickly and the pain reduced very quickly with topical application of Aloe Vera to the burn area.
 This especially applies to sunburn.

 Over 200 scientific research papers have been published worldwide on the effects of using aloe vera.
 The three main categories of research into the actions of the plant are:

 Aloe Vera is well known for its polysaccharides, being important biomolecules for formulators.

 It is also an antipruritic - a substance that relieves or prevents your skin itching.

 Plus, it hydrates, moisturises and rejuvenates the skin, increasing the elasticity of the skin and making it more flexible through collagen and elastin repair.